OCA/field-service/fieldservice_sale_recurring/readme/USAGE.md

 - On a Sale Order Line, select a product configured for field service orders
 - Confirm the Sale Order
-- Field Service Orders linked to SO lines are created
+- Field Service Recurring Orders are generated and linked with sale order line